Seares: What Councilors Pesquera and Wenceslao wanted, Mayor Rama got. With sharp knives, councilors slashed Cebu City’s 2024 budget of P100 billion to P22.09 billion. And look, amounts for some items were cut Congress-style to one peso each.

 ‘One-peso-only’ appropriation

 People date back the term “one-peso” appropriation to decades ago, in Congress, when legislators would strike back at a government department, agency or office that offended the honorable legislators by reducing its budget for a coming year to one peso.
 Which is, of course, a ridiculous amount.
-Why not reduce to “zero” or drop the recipient off the appropriation bill?
+Councilor Wenceslao told me Thursday they must state a figure.

 An award of the lowly peso, to some legislators, is an expression of anger, vengefulness, even contempt directed at the recipient.